 For the pre-trained DeiT models, the MLP expansion ratios are set to be the same across all the blocks.
 As illustrated in Figure~\ref{fig:deit_flops} (a)-(f), when pruning DeiT models, the networks prioritize pruning the hidden dimensions in the last few blocks.
 As a higher number of hidden dimensions in FFN layers indicates a higher capacity and vice versa~\cite{lample2019large,dong2021attention}, we conjecture that the last few FFN layers need less capacity compared to the others since they handle less diverse attention maps~\cite{touvron2021going,zhou2021deepvit,goyal2020power} in standard ViTs.

-\subsubsection{Shallower FFN layers within each stage require higher capacity in hierarchical ViTs}
+\subsubsection{Shallower FFN layers Within Each Stage Require Higher Capacity in Hierarchical ViTs}

 Unlike standard ViTs, the Swin models have hierarchical architectures that separate the blocks into several stages.
 At the beginning of each stage, the input tokens are merged into higher embedding dimensions.
-As shown in Figure~\ref{fig:deit_flops} (d)-(f), within the same stage, the shallower layers preserve more hidden dimensions.
-We conjecture that modelling the changes on the feature space caused by token merging requires a higher capacity for hierarchical ViTs.
+As shown in Figure~\ref{fig:deit_flops} (g)-(i), within the same stage, the shallower layers preserve more hidden dimensions.
+We conjecture that modeling the changes in the feature space caused by token merging requires a higher capacity for hierarchical ViTs.